BibobraAlabrah/Customer-retention-analysis---Demographic-segmentation-using-Tableau/README.md

 5. whether a person should be approved for credit or not

 This type of analysis can always be implemented as a means to boost the reveneue as a result of better clinet retention either in a bank or any different financial institutions.

+## Dataset description:

+The dataset contains information on the customers of a bank which after streamlining, leaves us with the key target attributes for our analysis.
+The target variables are as listed below:

+1. Region ( 4 regions )
+2. Balance
+3. Age
+4. Gender
+5. Job classification ( 3 types: White collar, Blue collar and Other )